-- Payment of monthly Medicare Part A premiums, if applicable. - Payment of monthly Medicare Part B premiums. - Payment of Medicare Parts A/B deductibles and co-insurance.
+- Payment of monthly Medicare Part A premiums, if applicable. - Payment of monthly Medicare Part B premiums or - Payment of monthly Medicare Part B-ID premiums and - Payment of Medicare Parts A/B deductibles and co-insurance.

-Payment of the Medicare Part A and Part B premiums begins the month QMB-only coverage begins.
+Payment of the Medicare Part A and Part B or B-ID premiums begins the month QMB-only coverage begins.